Blog / Outsourcing Foundations

 Use risk to decide what stays internal

-Test the decision with one 30-day workflow
+Test the decision with one 30-day work process

-The test needs 3 SOPs, 5 scorecard metrics, 2 review checkpoints per week, and a written escalation rule.
+The test needs 3 SOPs, 5 scorecard metrics, 2 review checkpoints per week, and a written ask-for-help rule.
 A normal test might look like this: a 15-hour-per-week assistant cleans 25 CRM records each day, drafts 6 follow-up notes, flags missing source data, and sends a Friday scorecard.
 The manager samples 20% to 30% of records and reviews every customer-facing draft.

 How to use this playbook

-For OutsourcedU, the practical next step is to connect the idea back to a role scorecard, SOP, onboarding plan, or weekly scorecard.
-That keeps the content aligned with the broader offshore team system instead of leaving it as general advice.
+The next step is simple: connect the idea to a role scorecard, SOP, onboarding plan, or weekly scorecard.
+That turns the article into a tool you can use.

-Where this fits in the outsourcing system
+Where this fits

-If this topic is active in your business, the next supporting page is Outsourcing Foundations.
-Use that page to connect the article to a broader implementation plan, including outcomes, cadence, quality checks, and management expectations.
+If this topic is active in your business, the next supporting page is Outsourcing foundations.
+Use that page to connect the article to a broader setup plan, including outcomes, rhythm, quality checks, and management expectations.

 FAQ